-A tray of Yorkshire puddings fresh from the oven should be well-risen, golden brown with a crisp exterior, and have a soft middle.
-But sometimes, they fail to rise and there may be several reasons why—from the oven temperature to the kind of fat used.
-Follow these 11 tips and you are sure to have puffed up Yorkshire puddings every time.
+It's important to use a foolproof recipe for Yorkshire pudding.
+Fresh from the oven the puddings should be well risen, golden brown with a crisp exterior, and have a soft middle.
+But if it fails to rise, there may be several reasons why—from the oven temperature to the kind of fat used.
+Look at this cooking tutorial and follow these 10 tips, and you should have puffed-up Yorkshire puddings every time.

 Measure Your Ingredients